 The PGY1 year is split into 13 blocks of four weeks each.
 Residents in the General Psychiatry Program spend three blocks in family medicine, one full block in neurology, two separated blocks comprising two weeks each of neurology and night float floor coverage at WPH, and one month in Medical Care of the Psychiatric Patient.
 Some residents choose to spend additional time in these rotations during electives later in training.
 Family medicine is done through the UPMC St. Margaret’s Family Medicine program and includes three blocks of inpatient medicine.
 Residents spend two blocks in total with the UPMC Neurology program and work on either the neurology consult or wards team.

 Residents rotate through the UPMC Western Psychiatric Hospital emergency room, Psychiatric Emergency Services (PES), for three blocks and continue to take overnight call in the PES throughout their second year.
-The free standing PES, separate from the medical Emergency Department at UPMC, provides psychiatric evaluation, brief counseling and crisis intervention, emergent pharmacologic management, referrals for acute inpatient hospitalization, partial day programs, and outpatient clinics.
-During the evenings, the residents are learning to be the primary medical doctors in the PES, working with a directly supervising attending, "in house".
+The free standing PES, separate from the medical Emergency Department at UPMC, provides psychiatric evaluation, brief counseling and crisis intervention, emergent pharmacologic management, referrals for acute inpatient hospitalization, partial day programs, intensive outpatient programs, and outpatient clinics.
+During the evenings, the residents are learning to be the primary medical doctors in the PES, working with a directly supervising attending.

 The remaining three blocks are divided into a 1-block rotation at the Center for the Treatment of Addictive Disorders (CTAD) and Post Traumatic Stress Disorder Clinic, VA Pittsburgh Healthcare System, and a total of two blocks rotating at the UPMC Western Psychiatric Hospital on an inpatient service specializing in acute treatment of patients with comorbid psychiatric and addictive disorders.

 The formal weekly teaching curriculum during the psychiatry rotations in PGY1 provides a fundamental psychiatric knowledge base upon which subsequent training and education will build.
-The curriculum includes interactive teaching sessions, seminars, case conference, grand rounds and workshops.
+The curriculum includes interactive teaching sessions, seminars, case conferences, journal clubs, grand rounds and workshops.
 These programs are directed and taught by faculty, many of whom are renowned experts in their fields.

 The consultation and liaison (C/L) psychiatry service provides psychiatric consultation to all units (medical, surgical, transplant, intensive care units, oncology, obstetrics, gynecology, etc.) at the UPMC Presbyterian, UPMC Montefiore, and UPMC Magee Women's Hospital.
-Residents are assigned patients for consultation and, under supervision, are expected to provide a set of management recommendations and follow these patients for the duration of the hospital stay.
+Residents are assigned patients for consultation and, under supervision, provide a set of management recommendations and follow these patients for the duration of the hospital stay.
 Interactive teaching sessions and seminars on C/L topics are conducted daily.
-Residents on this service are exempt from call at the UPMC Western Psychiatric Hospital.
-Instead, they provide evening and weekend coverage to the C/L service from home, coming in as necessary and on weekends or holidays.
+Residents on this service provide weekend coverage on site in the hospitals as well as evening coverage from home, coming in as necessary.

 |Rotations (10- to 11-week blocks)|